 We need to engage the power of the public with the power of nature.
 People who care about the environment are motivated to do a great deal to protect it and ensure its future.
 The creation of an ecological civilization, where societies work together in the creation of knowledge and implementation of solutions, cannot remain only an abstract concept.
-We all need plants, but plants do not need us - we depend absolutely upon them for our very existence.
+We all need plants, and they need our care now more than ever - we depend absolutely upon them for our very existence.
 Embedding that need into the very fabric of our societies will require global engagement, across nations and cultures - this will require all of us.

 We believe that, by working together, we can unite innovative plant sciences with the needs and strengths of human societies, helping to create new paths to a green, sustainable future for Earth, with plants and people in harmony.